In late February 2003 an uncontrolled muirburn, on a scale unprecedented in recent years, occurred in the west of Assynt.

 The main burn ran for nearly 10 km.
 It took a dog-leg route from north of Lochinver (NC0924), north-east to the edge of Loch Beannach (NC1326), and then north-west to the edge of Loch Poll (NC0930).
 There were other smaller pockets of burn as is inevitable in these circumstances.

-In December 2003, Assynt Field Club asked Scottish Natural Heritage to grant-aid a project to investigate the impact of muirburn on the vegetation and wildlife of the parish.
+After some discussion Assynt Field Club approached Scottish Natural Heritage (now NatureScot) in December 2003 for grant-aid.
+The grant would be used to help fund a project aimed at investigating the impact of muirburn on the vegetation and wildlife of the parish.

 The proposed project had three main elements:

 b.
 Field survey and monitoring

 In January 2004, Scottish Natural Heritage replied.
 They were happy to offer £4000 of grant-aid to the Field Club towards the costs of the project.
 Contributions in kind were subsequently made by members of the Field Club and other interested parties.

 As a result fieldwork on the project commenced early in 2004.
 Robin Noble undertook most of the information gathering.
 This included detailed mapping of the boundaries of all identifiable areas of recent muirburn.
 Over the summer of 2005 Viv Halcrow undertook vegetation surveys of six sites straddling burn boundaries.
 For comparison Viv also surveyed a further one site which was an unburned juniper-rich area.